Crowd Sourced Bathymetry

 NOAA has implemented a Crowd Source Bathymetry (CSB) database where mariners can upload their tracks with embedded depths to a centralized database that anyone can use.
 If you are headed for an area you're not familiar with that has shallow water, the CSB database can be accessed to find who's been through it before and what he saw for depths.

-Aqua Map recently added a feature where a user can automatically upload tracks with depths to the database (with his permission) for all to use, especially NOAA.
-The database can be accessed at
+Aqua Map recently added a feature where a user can automatically upload tracks with depths to the database (with the captain's permission) for all to use, especially NOAA.
+The database can be accessed at Crowd Sourced Bathymetry.

 Follow along with the pictorial instructions on how to use: Start with a tap on the top choice in the list as shown.